ModernRonin/FluentArgumentParser/docs/Configuration.md

 # Configuration
-Say you don't like long parameter names being prefixed with `--` or that verb names being case-insensitive.
+Say you don't like long parameter names being prefixed with `--` or that verb names are case-insensitive.
 In that case, you want to supply a custom `ParserConfiguration` to `ParserFactory.Create()`:

 ```csharp